 The thief had so convinced me that Mom was the source of evil in my life.
 Tears come when I recall her tender response to my plea for exoneration: “Thank God, for my greatest fear was that I might die, leaving this burden with you for the rest of your life.”

 Cookies and children are a gift from God.
-My prayer is for us to quiet our spirits and step out in faith, making my uncomplicated recipe; thus, we will feed the little ones in our lives and our own hearts too.
+My prayer is for us to quiet our spirits and step out in faith, by making my uncomplicated recipe; thus, we will feed the little ones in our lives and our own hearts too.

 1950’s cooking instructions were often vague; therefore, I have devised complete directions, with foolproof shortcuts.
 Don’t miss this memorable taste experience!